SEO Basics for Small Businesses

 SEO — it’s a term we’ve seen everywhere, but perhaps might be new to you when you start marketing your small business.
 SEO stands for Search Engine Optimization, and it’s the strategy behind enhancing your business’ visibility in search engine results.
 While you’re probably already using social media and certain visual marketing techniques that go with them, SEO marketing is a form of content marketing.
 It’s important because, while social media can drive traffic to your business as well as build awareness of it, search engines such as Google, Yahoo, and others, are still major channels through which customers find businesses and services.
 Here, we’ll outline a few SEO basics to help you get started in increasing your business’ visibility.
-And don’t forget to download our free business template while you’re here to help you get started in making your dream enterprise a reality.
+And don’t forget to download our free business plan templates while you’re here to help you get started in making your dream enterprise a reality.

 Search Engines and Your Website